 The Grim Reaper has been summoned by angry young girls looking for vengeance.
 He’s been summoned by rich old men looking to make a deal.
 He’s been summoned by apprentice witches foolishly trying to prove their skills to peers.

 He’d never previously been summoned by the Internal Revenue Service.
-The novelty of it was enough to ensure he answered, even if he hadn’t been a firm believer in law and order.
+The novelty of it was enough to ensure he answered.

 Bah-BOOM.
 The door of the interview room slammed shut.
-The far was seat suddenly occupied by a large, dark bulk.
+The far seat was suddenly occupied by his large, dark bulk.

 “I was summoned?”
 The Grim Reaper looked, well, not up, because even seated he was as tall as the one standing in front of him.
 So he looked … out … with his glowing red eye sockets at … a newly minted agent of the IRS.
 The agent looked a little embarrassed at how loudly the door had shut.